lindleyw/autonav/readme.txt

 which will display 10 posts, and include "next/previous" links to navigate through any additional ones.
 (Example courtesy spartaneye)

+= Can I display a random gallery? =

+Try this:

+    [autonav display="attached" postid="-1" orderby="rand" count=10]

+which will display ten of your attachments at random, regardless of the post or page to which they are attached.
+The special case of -1 for postid means "any post or page."

 = What CSS classes does this plugin create? =

 In navigation mode, when a list is selected: